094459/aqd-cli-workshop/workshop/04-advanced-topics.md

   Todo Lists         [OFF] - Enables Q to create todo lists that can be viewed and managed using /todos
 ```

-After pressing space, you should see the followiing.
+After pressing space, you should see the following.

 ```
  Tangent Mode experiment enabled